-Staining for Galecin-7 was mainly observed in the cytoplasm; only few individual cases showed nuclear staining (Figure 1).
+Staining for Gal-7 was mainly observed in the cytoplasm; only a few individual cases showed nuclear staining (Fig. 1).
 Cytoplasmic Gal-7 staining was present in 129 (86.6%) out of 149 specimens, with a median IR score of 3.
-In total, 20 cases presented negative for Gal-7, while 114 cases showed low and 15 cases showed high expression of Gal-7.
-Gal-7 expression appeared to show differences for several histological subtypes (p = 0.026).
-The strongest Gal-7 staining was found in serous subtype, and the weakest was in endometrioid subtype (Table 4).
-No other correlation of Gal-7 with pathological data was found.
-Survival times of Gal-7 negative cases and cases displaying a high Gal-7 expression were compared to cases with low Gal-7 expression (Figure 2).
-We observed a significantly reduced overall survival for cases with high Gal-7 expression and a better survival for Gal-7 negative cases, when compared to cases with low expression of Gal-7 (p = 0.014).
-Also, according to the results of a multivariate analysis, higher Gal-7 expression can be confirmed as an independent prognostic factor for overall survival in ovarian cancer (Table 2).
+In total, 20 cases were negative for Gal-7, while 114 cases showed low and 15 cases showed high expression of Gal-7.
+Gal-7 expression appeared to differ among different histological subtypes (p = 0.026).
+The strongest Gal-7 staining was found in the serous subtype, and the weakest in the endometrioid subtype (Table 4).
+No other correlations between Gal-7 staining and pathological data were found.
+Survival times of Gal-7-negative cases and those with high Gal-7 expression were compared to those with low Gal-7 expression (Fig. 2).
+We observed significantly reduced overall survival for cases with high Gal-7 expression and improved survival for Gal-7-negative cases compared to that of cases with low expression of Gal-7 (p = 0.014).
+In addition, according to the results of multivariate analysis, Gal-7 expression can be confirmed as an independent prognostic factor for overall survival in ovarian cancer (Table 2).

 Table 4.
-Gal-7 staining correlated with clinical and pathological data.
+Correlations between Gal-7 staining and clinical and pathological factors.

-TNM staging was accomplished according to actual standards of UICC; pT1 = tumor stage 1; pT2+ = tumor stage 2 or higher; pN0 = lymph node stage 0; pNX = lymph node stage not evaluated; pN1 = lymph node stage 1; pM0 = distant metastasis stage 0; pMX = distant metastasis not evaluated; pM1 = distant metastasis stage 1; G1 = grade 1; G2+ = grade 2 or higher; NS = Not significant (p > 0.05).
+TNM staging was performed according to the standards of the UICC; pT1 = tumour stage 1; pT2+ = tumour stage 2 or higher; pN0 = lymph node stage 0; pNX = lymph node stage not evaluated; pN1 = lymph node stage 1; pM0 = distant metastasis stage 0; pMX = distant metastasis not evaluated; pM1 = distant metastasis stage 1; G1 = grade 1; G2+ = grade 2 or higher; NS = Not significant (p > 0.05).

-2.4.
-Correlation Analysis
+Correlations among galectin expression patterns

-A correlation analysis is shown in Table 5.
-For Gal-1 staining, we observed positive correlations between staining in cytoplasm, nucleus, and stroma.
-Also, staining results of Gal-3 in cytoplasm, nucleus, and stroma were positively correlated among each other.
-Furthermore, we found correlations between Galectin-1 and -3 staining in nucleus, cytoplasm, and stroma.
-Gal-7 staining showed positive correlations with Gal-1 in cytoplasm and nucleus and all types of Gal-3 staining.
+Results of the analysis of the correlations among galectin expression patterns are shown in Table 5.
+For Gal-1 staining, we observed positive correlations among staining results in the cytoplasm, nucleus, and stroma.
+Similarly, the staining results of Gal-3 in the cytoplasm, nucleus, and stroma were positively correlated with each other.
+Furthermore, we observed correlations between Gal-1 and -3 staining in the nucleus, cytoplasm, and stroma.
+Gal-7 staining was positively correlated with Gal-1 staining in the cytoplasm and nucleus and all types of Gal-3 staining.

 Table 5.
-Correlation analysis.
+Correlation analysis of galectin expression patterns.

-IR scores of Gal-1, -3, and -7 staining in different compartments were correlated with each other using Spearman’s correlation analysis. cc = correlation coefficient, p = two-tailed significance, n = number of patients.
+Correlations among IR scores of Gal-1, -3, and -7 staining in different compartments were assessed using Spearman’s correlation analysis. cc = correlation coefficient, p = two-tailed significance, n = number of patients.

-3. Discussion
+Discussion